flukehan/MixERP/CONTRIBUTING.md

 Replace the text in square brackets as follows:

 * Replace `[date]` with the AD date since when you want your agreement to be effective from.
-The format should be `YYYY-MM-DD`.
+The format should be `YYYY-MM-DD` or `YYYY/MM/DD`.
 * Replace `[your name]` with your name.
 * Replace `[your github username]` with your GitHub username.

 ##Copyright Header
-Each file (exception *.designer.cs) needs to have the following license header.
+Each file (except *.designer.cs) must have the following license header.

 ```
 Copyright (C) Binod Nepal, Mix Open Foundation (http://mixof.org).